 However, if you have prolonged or long-term stress, your body releases a hormone called cortisol.
 Cortisol increases your appetite, which makes you overeat, even if you feel full.
 Thus, it results in what most people may consider stress eating.

 The only way you can reduce an overeating pattern caused by stress is by learning how to manage your stress levels effectively.
 You may consider adopting methods such as yoga, meditation, and breathing and relaxation techniques.
 However, it would be best if you consulted with a professional for better insight.

 BetterMe app will provide you with a host of fat-frying fitness routines that’ll scare the extra pounds away and turn your body into a masterpiece!
 Get your life moving in the right direction with BetterMe!

 Consuming a low-protein diet may also make you feel extra hungry even after eating.
 However, some people still opt for such a diet plan due to its benefits.
 For example, according to Medical News Today, this meal plan puts less strain on the kidneys (9).
 As such, it benefits individuals with kidney-related disorders like kidney disease or phenylketonuria (9).
 Certain healthy diets such as vegan and vegetarian diets can also be unintentionally low in protein if not planned carefully.

 Research suggests that consuming a low calorie diet can lead to overeating even when full because of the reduced protein content (1).
 Adequate protein in the diet is vital as it helps with increasing satiety levels, making you feel less hungry.

 A high-protein diet has also been associated with increased weight loss due to reduced over-snacking and overeating.
 Some of the foods you can include in your meal plan to help improve the protein content include:

-- Most types of milk
+- Most types of milk and dairy products

 - Protein powders